infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 <code>$> infinit-device --transmit --user --as bob
 Passphrase: ********
 Transmitted user identity for "bob".
+User identity on the Hub for: 297 seconds
 </code></pre>

 Now let’s move to device B. First, you need to download, install and configure the Infinit command-line tools on this new device as you did for device A. Please refer to the first sections of this guide for that purpose.